Russell Johnston: Political career

 In the 1992 election, he made history by holding his seat with just 26% of the vote in a close four-way battle with Labour, the SNP, and the Conservatives.
 At the time, this was the lowest ever winning percentage for a candidate, until being superseded by Belfast South at the 2015 election.
 On retiring from the House of Commons in 1997, he was created a life peer as Baron Russell-Johnston of Minginish in Highlands, changing his surname by deed poll to allow his forename to be incorporated into his title.

 He was a member of the Parliamentary Assembly of the Council of Europe from 1985 to his death in 2008, leading the Alliance of Liberals and Democrats for Europe (ALDE-PACE) from 1994 to 1999, and serving as the assembly's president from 1999 until 2002.
 In 2003 Alija Izetbegović described him as "a great friend of Bosnia."

 Personal life

-In 1967 Johnston married Joan Graham Menzies, a bank clerk, and together they had three sons.
+In 1967 Johnston married Joan Graham Menzies, a bank clerk; they had three sons.

 Lord Russell-Johnston collapsed and died in a Paris street on 27 July 2008, the day before his 76th birthday.
 He had been diagnosed with cancer, for which he was receiving chemotherapy.
 While undergoing treatment he continued to work on human rights issues for the Council of Europe.
 At the time of his death he and his wife had been estranged for over ten years, although they remained close friends.